f-klubben/jvm/readme.md

 As such, the project creates estimates based on 2 other mails:
 * `DrinkDispensedEvent`: A mail sent every time a drink is dispensed.
 Each of these events has a cost associated with them in the `Product`-table.
 * `MenuParameter`: A mail sent every time a menu parameter has been changed.
 Whenever the coffeemachine has had X amount added to it, this mail will reflect it.

+#### Generation of statistics
+Inside [generator](generator) there is a script which queries the database and creates a HTML report page.